Psybah/StudyFlow/README.md

-### *Short Description*
-"A personalized study planner designed for Nigerian university students.
-Built with React, TypeScript, and ShadCN UI for seamless organization and productivity."

-### *README.md*

-markdown
 # StudyFlow
 A modern and personalized study planner tailored for Nigerian university students to organize, plan, and optimize their academic workflows.